ajbonner/magento-githooks/php-cs-fixer-pre-commit/README.md

 To use this pre-commit hook, you will need to have [php-cs-fixer.phar](http://get.sensiolabs.org/php-cs-fixer.phar) somewhere in your path.

-This pre-commit hook will look at files being commited if the file
+This pre-commit hook will use php-cs-fixer to inspect each file being commited if it:

     - has a .php extension
     - is inside the local code pool, i.e. app/code/local